etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 ####  Adding Parameters

-  * _Min Qty_ parameter
+  * `Min Qty` parameter
     * Move to **Parameters** tab
     * Create a new record
-    * Name: Min Qty.
+    * Name: `Min Qty`.
 This is the name that will be shown in UI for this parameter.
     * Internal Name: min.
 It is the internal name that will be used to retrieve the value in the java class.
     * Sequence Number: 10.
-Defines the position of this field in the Parameter window in relation with the rest of fields.
+Defines the position of this field in the **Parameter window** in relation with the rest of fields.
     * Reference: Integer.
 Defines both the data type the parameter will hold and how this parameter is visualized and behaves in the UI.
     * Mandatory: true.
 Will force the parameter to have a value before allowing to submit the info to the process.
     * Default value: 0.
 It is the value that will take the parameter by default.
 It is a javascript expression evaluated in the server side, like  Default Filter Expressions  used in selectors.